dragonlock2/JABI/README.md

 - CAN DBC
 - DFU options beyond USB for MCUboot
 - Alternative functions for pins
+- Improve security and robustness (encryption?
+CRC?)
-- gRPC server on the microcontroller
+- gRPC server on the microcontroller (in the roadmap for Zephyr it seems)
     - may need to convert USB to a serial port or ethernet gadget
 - multiple USB interfaces for multiple clients (raw USB is \~25% faster than CDC-ACM)
 - Ethernet support